-Flu season is in full swing, so protect yourself and your loved ones by getting your free flu shot.
+Flu season is back, which means it’s time to protect yourself and loved ones by getting a free flu shot.

-About 50,000 people in the U.S. get HIV each year.
-Of the 1.1 million people currently living with HIV in the U.S., 1 in 8 don’t even know they have it.
-December 1 is World AIDS Day and the 2015 theme is “The Time to Act Is Now.”
+Did you know that 50,000 people in the U.S. get HIV each year?
+Of the 1.2 million people currently living with HIV in the U.S., 1 in 8 don’t even know they have it.
+Medicare covers HIV screening for people with Medicare 15-65 years old who ask for the test and pregnant women.

 HIV is the virus that can lead to Acquired Immunodeficiency Syndrome, or AIDS.
 Early testing and diagnosis play key roles in reducing the spread of the disease, extending life expectancy, and cutting costs of care.
 At least 1 in 3 people in the U.S. who test positive for HIV is tested too late to get the full advantage of treatment.
 However, thanks to better treatments, many people with HIV and AIDS in the U.S. are living longer.
 Testing is an important first step in getting HIV-infected people the medical care and support they need to improve their health and help them maintain safer behaviors.

-Smoking tobacco can cause many diseases including heart disease, respiratory diseases, and lung cancer —the leading cause of cancer death in the U.S. Over 56 million people in the U.S. still smoke tobacco, but quitting can reduce your risk of getting these diseases.
-You can quit smoking today, and Medicare is here to help.
+Smoking tobacco can cause many health problems, like heart disease, respiratory diseases, and lung cancer —the leading cause of cancer death in the U.S. About 40 million people in the U.S. still smoke tobacco, but quitting can help prevent these health problems.
+You can quit smoking today, and Medicare wants to help.

-Besides being famous for Thanksgiving, November is also Lung Cancer Awareness Month and the Great American Smokeout.
-While you’re making lists for the upcoming holiday season, make a note to talk with your doctor about quitting if you smoke.
+November isn’t just for Thanksgiving.
+It’s also Lung Cancer Awareness Month and the Great American Smokeout.
+While you’re preparing for the upcoming holiday season, don’t forget to talk with your doctor about quitting if you smoke.
 Medicare covers 8 face-to-face smoking cessation counseling sessions during a 12-month period.
 If you haven’t been diagnosed with an illness caused or complicated by tobacco use, you pay nothing for these counseling sessions, as long as you get them from a qualified doctor or another Medicare provider.
 Watch our video to learn more about Medicare’s benefits to help you quit.